mdferdousalam/byte-ui-neo/CONTRIBUTING.md

 ## License

-By contributing to Hikma UI, you agree that your contributions will be licensed under the MIT License.
+By contributing to Byte UI, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to Hikma UI! 🚀
+Thank you for contributing to Byte UI! 🚀